yshrsmz/yshrsmz.github.io/_posts/2019/2019-07-25-ignoring-tests-in-particular-platform-kotlin-mpp-en.md

 So here's the thing.
 Kotlin Multiplatform Project has 'expect/actual mechanism', with which you can provide platform-specific declarations.
 With this, you can declare custom `@Ignore` annotation, which selectively ignores test cases on specific platforms.

-Here's how it work.
 Assume you have 2 target platforms; Android and iOS.
 You want to create an annotation which tells test runner to ignore the annotated cases/classes on iOS.

 First, you need to need the 'expect' declaration in common code.